 ‘Why’ also comes in handy if or when they behave inappropriately.
 ‘Don’t do that’ isn’t really giving them anything.
 If you feel it is wrong, tell them why.
 Can it hurt someone?
 Would something likely break?

-Offer them in the information they need in order to realize that it’s probably better they didn’t do that thing in the first place.
+Offer them the information they need to realize that it’s probably better they didn’t do that thing in the first place.

 Time Out In